hevronig/hevronig.github.io/_posts/2015-04-30-kingman-reef.md

 </video>

 But there is no doubt that the highlight of Kingman reef's diving is the Giant Clam Garden!
-Countless clams with infinite colors and patterns - This is definitely one of the most beautiful underwater sites I have ever seen!
+Countless clams with infinite colors and patterns - This is definitely one of the most beautiful underwater sights I have ever seen!

 ![_config.yml]({{ site.baseurl }}/images/kingman_clam_garden01.jpg)